-The engine has a separate filter located away from the engine.
-Check the Fuel Arrangement illustration at the end of this chapter for the exact location of the filter.
+Each engine/generator has a separate filter located away from the engine.
+Check the Fuel Arrangement illustration at the end of this chapter for the exact location of these filters.

 An authorized service technician should replace all filters annually prior to spring launch.
 They may need more frequent replacement if you notice poor engine/generator performance due to contaminated fuel.